dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Date fields

-A value in the format "day.month.year” is entered for fields of the input type "date”.
+A value in the format "day.month.year" is entered for fields of the input type "date".
 The entries for day and month are optional, so that it is possible to enter only a specific month or year.

 *Example:*